TZCRC/AIAIA/aiaia_detector/README.md

    3. The following three commands get past a weird bug in ruamel_yaml install.
       1. `conda create -n azureml python=3.6.2 pip=20.1.1`
       2. `conda activate azureml`
-      3. `pip install azureml-sdk` on your local machine to get the libraries needed to create a workspace and run experiments.
+      3. `pip install -r requirements_aml.txt` on your local machine to get the libraries needed to create a workspace and run experiments.
 Activate the environment when running python files using azureml.

 4.